 I am an environmental economist, energy enthusiast, and passionate advocate for good environmental policy (read: passionate critic of bad policy).
 I have a Ph.D. from Queen’s University in Economics, and a B.Sc (Environmental Sciences) and M.A.
 (Economics) from the University of Guelph.
 My first job out of graduate school was as an Assistant Professor at HEC Montreal, where I spent 3 fantastic years.
-I left HEC Montreal to move to the University of Alberta in 2006, and I am currently Associate Professor.
+I left HEC Montreal to move to the University of Alberta in 2006, and I am currently a Professor in the Department of Economics and the Faculty of Law.

 Andrew: